onlook-dev/onlook/README.md

 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also[open issues](https://github.com/onlook-dev/studio/issues).
+You can also [open issues](https://github.com/onlook-dev/studio/issues).

 See the [CONTRIBUTING.md](readme/CONTRIBUTING.md) for instructions and code of conduct.